MaheshKarnani/Drivelab/README.md

 2. increase the efficiency of research spending
 3. include all people with skills whether or not they are priced out from using the techniques they are skilled at

-We aim to address these through:
+To achieve these goals, we:
-1. sharing new information and tools as soon as we have found them
+1. share new information and tools as soon as we have found them
-2. preprint, publish and read for free; decrease expending time and money on an [inefficient system of communication](https://doi.org/10.1098/rsos.230206)
+2. preprint, publish and read for free; decrease expending time and money on an [inefficient system of communication](https://doi.org/10.1098/rsos.230206); contribute to ways of decoupling evaluation and dissemination from commercial publishing
 3. use, create and promote affordable tools

 Therefore, we participate in [open design](https://www.researchequals.com/maheshkarnani), [open data](https://osf.io/yb67q/), [open peer-review](https://neuro.peercommunityin.org/articles/rec?id=1), [diamond open access](https://peercommunityjournal.org/articles/10.24072/pcjournal.416/), [preprinting](https://www.biorxiv.org/content/10.1101/2024.01.31.578188v3) and [grass-roots community building](https://prelights.biologists.com/profiles/mahesh-karnani/).